-The ski resort of Chamonix France is a collection of villages nestled along a valley in the shadow of Mont Blanc.
-This valley runs from Switzerland into France, and is dominated by the nearby Mont Blanc.
+The ski resort of Chamonix France is a collection or commune of villages nestled along a valley which runs from Switzerland into France, and is dominated by the nearby Mont Blanc.

 Chamonix France: Resort Orientation

 The actual groomed regions are extensive but are located in 5 major different locations about a hour's travel from one end to the other.

 In fact, it's better to get a grip on the local orientation prior to making your bookings for rooms.

 This youtube video, shot in summer gives an excellent 5 minute illustration of the resort.

 Youtube video - excellent brief on what to expect of Chamonix France